xebia/cypress-training/docs/6-isolation.md

 1. Modify your test in such a way that your assertion does not time-out.

+## Exercise: invoke a Request to reset endpoint

+⚠️ for the next 2 exercises, start the server

+//TODO JOEL

+## Exercise: GET the Song from the backend using cy.request

+// TODO JOEL

 ### Need help?

 - Use the network tab in the developer tools of your browser to help you find the calls that your client application is trying to make.
 - Check out the [cy.intercept documentation](https://docs.cypress.io/api/commands/intercept) for the correct syntax
+- Check out the [cy.request documentation](https://docs.cypress.io/api/commands/request) for the correct syntax